United States Navy SEALs: Birth of the Navy SEALs

 President John F. Kennedy, aware of the situation in Southeast Asia, recognized the need for unconventional warfare and special operations as a measure against guerrilla warfare.
 In a speech to Congress on 25 May 1961, Kennedy spoke of his deep respect for the United States Army Special Forces.
 While his announcement of the government's plan to put a man on the moon drew most of the attention, in the same speech he announced his intention to spend over $100 million to strengthen U.S. special operations forces and expand American capabilities in unconventional warfare.
 Some people erroneously credit President Kennedy with creating the Navy SEALs.
 His announcement was actually only a formal acknowledgement of a process that had been underway since the Korean War.

 The Navy needed to determine its role within the special operations arena.
 In March 1961, Admiral Arleigh Burke, the Chief of Naval Operations, recommended the establishment of guerrilla and counter-guerrilla units.
 These units would be able to operate from sea, air or land.
 This was the beginning of the Navy SEALs.
-All SEALs came from the Navy's Underwater Demolition Teams, who had already gained extensive experience in commando warfare in Korea; however, the Underwater Demolition Teams were still necessary to the Navy's amphibious force.
+Per Chief of Naval Operations' direction to, "...establish special operations teams as a separate component within Underwater Demolition Units ONE and TWO...", the new SEAL Teams would be formed entirely of personnel transferred from Underwater Demolition Teams.
+UDTs, which had already gained extensive experience in commando warfare in Korea, would continue alongside the SEAL Teams until their redesignation in 1983.